Picovoice/picollm/demo/web/completion/README.md

 - Llama-2
   - `llama-2-7b`
   - `llama-2-7b-chat`
+  - `llama-3-8b`
+  - `llama-3-8b-instruct`
 - Mistral
   - `mistral-7b-v0.1`
   - `mistral-7b-instruct-v0.1`
+  - `mistral-7b-instruct-v0.2`
 - Phi-2
   - `phi2`

+**NOTE**: Gemma and Phi-2 models have been tested throughout multiple platforms.
+The rest of the models depend on the user's system in order properly.

 ## Install & run